fonimus/ssh-shell-spring-boot/README.md

 * Add property `ssh.shell.authorized-public-keys-file` to specify authorized public keys to login via ssh.
   This file is a standard `authorized_keys` format (one key per line, starting with **ssh-rsa**)
+* Add some methods in helper to help build table with `com.github.fonimus.ssh.shell.SimpleTableBuilder`

 ### 1.2.1